 We use the amphibious vessel Hydra-Terra built by C.A.M.I (Cool Amphibious Manufacturers International).
 These modern vehicles are built purposefully for tourism and have marked differences from the old DUKW vehicles.

-Hydra-Terra is proven unsinkable
+Hydra-Terra is Proven Unsinkable

-Its center of gravity is exceptionally low.
-This translates into safer operations on the water.
-Our vessels are all rated at Partially Protected waters for the U.S. Coast Guard stability.
-No DUKW is approved for Partially Protected waters.
+Its center of gravity is exceptionally low which translates into safer operations on the water.
+Our vessels are all rated for partially protected waters for the U.S. Coast Guard stability.
+No DUKW is approved for partially protected waters.

 The Hydra-Terra is built with all current mass-produced technology.
 Brand new components are used during construction and meet the model year DOT requirements.

-We use current Caterpillar engines that meet all model-year federal emissions standards.
-Helping keep the environment clean.
+We use current Caterpillar engines that meet all model-year federal emissions standards, helping keep the environment clean.